STDs can often be asymptomatic but potentially cause serious health complications

 Prevention strategies are key to maintaining sexual health

 Sexually transmitted diseases (STDs) are a significant public health concern that impacts millions of people each year.
+Sexual dysfunction in men and women can also be linked to untreated sexually transmitted infections.
 While discussing sexual health can feel uncomfortable, understanding these conditions is critical for maintaining overall wellness.
 With advances in medical technology, STD testing at urgent care has become more accessible and convenient than ever before.

 Human Papillomavirus (HPV) remains the most widespread sexually transmitted infection in the United States.
 Approximately 79 million Americans are currently infected, with most cases occurring among individuals in their late teens and early 20s.
 While genital herpes shares some similarities, HPV has unique characteristics.